Acceptance rate 46%

 2.2.8 Tables

 Tabulation of experimental results is encouraged when this leads to more effective presentation or to more economical use of space.
 Tables should be numbered consecutively in order of citation in the text with Arabic numerals.
-Footnotes in tables should be given italic lowercase letter designations and cited in the tables as superscripts.
+The font used in tables should be Times New Roman, size 10.
+Footnotes in tables should be given as lowercase size 8 letter designations and cited in the tables as superscripts.
 The sequence of letters should proceed by row rather than by column.
 If a reference is cited in both table and text, insert a lettered footnote in the table to refer to the numbered reference in the text.
 Each table must be provided with a descriptive title that, together with column headings, should make the table self-explanatory.
 Titles and footnotes should be on the same page as the table.
 Tables may be created using a word processor’s text mode or table format feature.
 The table format feature is preferred.
 Ensure each data entry is in its own table cell.
 If the text mode is used, separate columns with a single tab and use a return at the end of each row.
 Tables may be inserted in the text where first mentioned or may be grouped after the references.

 2.2.9 Figures, Schemes/Structures, and Charts